0xPolygon/cdk-data-availability/docs/running.md

 - L1 node is provided by a 3rd party, and so just the URL of it is needed
 - The Postgres instance and the DAN run in docker containers, configured using `docker-compose`

 Note that this is just an opinionated way of running things.
-It's possible for instance to run the DAN using the binnary, and Postgres in managed instance by a cloud provider (an many more configurations).
+It's possible for instance to run the DAN using the binary, and Postgres in managed instance by a cloud provider (an many more configurations).

 ```yml
 version: "3.5"